Thai Buddha Bowl with Peanut Sauce - this clean eating recipe with red rice and a rainbow of veggies is gluten free and vegan friendly.

 The recipe for the peanut sauce uses a full can of coconut milk (so you don't have to deal with the storage of leftover milk).
 This yields more peanut sauce then you need for 2 servings of this Thai Style Buddha Bowl.

 The remaining sauce stores well in the fridge for at least a week.
-It is great with rice, (veggie) noodles or as a dip.
+Use it up for more Thai rice bowls, and it is also great with other rice dishes, (veggie) noodles or as a dip.

 If you like this Thai Style Buddha Bowl Recipe, please: